altansaid/geekgoose/README.md

 - **Livewire**: A front-end framework that enhances the interactivity and responsiveness of the site.
 - **Jetstream**: A starter kit that provides scaffolding for user authentication and other core features.
 - **Filament**: Used for the admin panel and comments management, making site administration intuitive and efficient.

+## Topics Covered

+On GeekGoose, you can expect to find posts on a variety of topics, including:

+- **Software Development**: Tips, tricks, and tutorials on various programming languages and development practices.
+- **Web Technologies**: Insights on the latest trends in web development, including frameworks, tools, and best practices.
+- **Coding Challenges**: Solutions and explanations for common coding problems and algorithm challenges.
+- **Tech Reviews**: Reviews of tools, libraries, and platforms that can help improve your development workflow.
+- **Personal Experiences**: Stories and lessons learned from my own journey as a software developer.

 ## Features